-The Bank has as per end of December 2021 - considering its current market risk exposures - no capital charge for market risk.
-This does not reflect the Bank's market risk exposures and the Bank has thus considered and added a Pillar II capital charge for its market risk exposures.
-IRRBB consists of the interest rate risk in the banking book and forms, together with any regulatory Pillar I requirements for market risk (foreign exchange), the Bank's total internal capital requirements for market risk.
-These capital requirements - for IRRBB - have been calculated based on the +/-200bp stress test - calculated in accordance with the requirements as laid down by the CSSF - and amounts to EUR 8,166,592 as per end of December 2021.
+The Bank has considered a Pillar II capital charge for its market risk exposures - to fully reflect the Bank's market risk exposures and include the interest rate risk in the banking book.
+These capital requirements - for IRRBB - have been calculated based on the +/-200bp stress test - calculated in accordance with the requirements as laid down by the CSSF - and amounts to EUR 16,221,615 as per end of December 2022.
+This forms, together with any regulatory Pillar I requirements for market risk (foreign exchange), the Bank's total internal capital requirements for market risk.